 Santa Monica College recognizes that student success is a shared responsibility between the District and the student.
 The College provides a broad range of academic courses, student support services, counseling and academic programs to help students achieve their goals.
-The College shall ensure that students have equitable access to counseling and other student support services to mitigate the impact of their specific circumstances on their college standing.
+The College shall ensure that students have equitable access to counseling and other student support services.